aburt1/PerplexEditor/README.md

 # GitHub Actions will automatically:
 # - Build the extension
-# - Package it as perplexeditor.xpi
+# - Package it as andrews-tools.xpi
 # - Create a release with the XPI file
 # - Tag it with a unique identifier
 ```